papauorg/craftbeerpi4-docker/readme.md

 installation instructions from here: https://openbrewing.gitbook.io/craftbeerpi4_support/master/server-installation

+The image is currently only available for `arm64` and `amd64` architectures.
+That means that if you want to run it on a raspberry pi, you need to install a 64bit operating system.
+It won't work with the the 32bit raspbian os.

+You can always attemt to build the image yourself to create a 32bit image.
+That didn't work for me.
+Would be happy to accept a PR, though.

 ## Build
 This image is only published for arm64 and amd64 architectures.
 I could not get it to build for arm/v7.
 You can try to build it yourself.